(The guy in the low-res photo above doing the weird winking thing)

 Enough of that though, what can you expect?
 Well, you can expect him to write to the best of his ability about topics of his interest.
 As laid out previously, molecular biology is a core topical focus but he will be writing about other topics.
 Hopefully, that should make for an entertaining yet insightful blog, as well as the odd bit of randomness.

 Molecular biology and genetics were the core topical focuses initially, however, since turning vegan Ajay will be branching out into the topics of veganism, animal rights, ethics and the like.
+I’ve also begun to branch out into short stories, creative writing and poetry – don’t ask why (I don’t know myself).
 These will now be central to the blog and genetics/molecular biology will more than likely play second fiddle to them.
 Don’t think that I won’t be writing about them anymore, I will.
 I am still The Writing Geneticist after all, a geneticist who, well, writes.
 Just less so about genetics and more about being part of the illustrious VGang (yes, I said VGang).

 Geneticist by day, animal superhero by night.
 And also by day.